 - has been prepared, packed, or held under conditions that do not meet current good manufacturing practices.

 Despite this federal law, adulterated dietary supplement products with ingredients prohibited for such use are relatively common.
-Military Service Members take note!
-Refer to the OPSS list of DoD-prohibited ingredients and FDA’s Dietary Supplement Ingredient Advisory List for some ingredients to watch out for.
+Service Members take note!
+Refer to the DoD Prohibited Dietary Supplement Ingredients list and FDA’s Dietary Supplement Ingredient Advisory List for some ingredients to watch out for.

 A dietary supplement is mislabeled if…